thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 ## Why Component-Relative Paths are not supported

-At first this limitation seems like a real screw-up from the Angular team.
+At first this limitation seems like a real screw-up in the Angular project.
 But the bright minds at Google know [from experience] that developers can [and will] load the files and modules using many different methods:

 * Loading each file explicitly using `<script type="text/javascript" src="..."></script>`
 * Loading from CommonJS packages